Who We Are

 - Training & Outreach – We conduct free quarterly webinars for content creators on image description, accessible math, and many other topics.
 In addition, we maintain a blog and Twitter feed to keep the community abreast of developments.

 Our work would not be possible without the expert contributions of the DIAGRAM Center Working Groups.
-These groups are composed of experts across the country who are actively working on our 2012-2015 Goals developed in collaboration with the Working Groups and our Advisory Board.
+These groups are composed of experts across the country who are actively working with us to improve accessibility for a wide range of content, mediums and disability types.

 The DIAGRAM Center is a Benetech Global Literacy initiative supported by the U.S. Department of Education, Office of Special Education Programs (Cooperative Agreement #H327B100001).
 Opinions expressed herein are those of the authors and do not necessarily represent the position of the U.S. Department of Education.